fastapi/fastapi/docs/en/docs/advanced/async-sql-databases.md

 * MySQL
 * SQLite

 In this example, we'll use **SQLite**, because it uses a single file and Python has integrated support.
 So, you can copy this example and run it as is.
+Though it is possible to use raw SQL statements with <a href="https://github.com/encode/databases" class="external-link" target="_blank">`encode/databases`</a>, it also supports using the <a class="external-link" target="_blank" href="https://docs.sqlalchemy.org/en/latest/core/">SQLAlchemy Core</a> Expression Language which is what we are going to use.

 Later, for your production application, you might want to use a database server like **PostgreSQL**.